dojo/docs/dijit/form/MultiSelect.rst

 On FORM submit, the selected item's hidden text values of a non-disabled MultiSelect widget are submitted using a native SELECT element if the *name* attribute was specified at widget creation time.

 MultiSelect widgets are NOT dojo.data-enabled.
 This means that the data must be embedded as OPTION tags, children of the parent SELECT element.
-However, it is possible however to create the OPTION tags dynamically at runtime.
+However, it is possible to create the OPTION tags dynamically at runtime.

 Examples
 --------